List of Kamen Rider W characters: Mina

-Mina (ミーナ, Mīna) is a young woman and one of Doctor Prospect's Quarks who possesses pyro- and telekinesis and psychometry, and appears exclusively in the V-Cinema sequel special Kamen Rider W Returns: Kamen Rider Eternal.
+Mina (ミーナ, Mīna) is a young woman and one of Doctor Prospect's Quarks who possesses pyro- and telekinesis, psychometry, and appears exclusively in the V-Cinema sequel special Kamen Rider W Returns: Kamen Rider Eternal.
 After NEVER stumbled onto Prospect's work, Mina betrayed him and joined forces with the mercenaries in the hopes of rescuing her fellow Quarks.
 However, Prospect used his Dopant powers to kill the Quarks.
 While Mina survived, her apparent death led to NEVER's leader Katsumi Daido going mad and attempting to destroy Fuuto.
-Believing Daido was still a hero, Mina eventually comes to Fuuto herself to avenge him by killing Kamen Rider W, only to learn of what Katsumi did and tell W what he did for her in turn.
+Believing Katsumi was still a hero, Mina eventually comes to Fuuto herself to avenge him by killing Kamen Rider W, only to learn of what Katsumi did and tell W what he did for her in turn.

 Mina is portrayed by Rin Takanashi.

 Doctor Prospect

-Doctor Prospect (ドクター・プロスペクト, Dokutā Purosupekuto) is a Foundation X scientist who studied the use of psychics, created an army of psychic supersoldiers called Quarks (クオークス, Kuōkusu), and appears exclusively in the V-Cinema prequel special Kamen Rider W Returns: Kamen Rider Eternal.
+Doctor Prospect (ドクター・プロスペクト, Dokutā Purosupekuto) is a Foundation X scientist who studied the use of psychics, created an army of psychic super soldiers called Quarks (クオークス, Kuōkusu), and appears exclusively in the V-Cinema prequel special Kamen Rider W Returns: Kamen Rider Eternal.
 To keep the Quarks in line and weed out weaker Quarks, he utilized Dopant powers and a barrier known as the Heaven's Horn (ヘブンズホーン, Hebunzu Hōn) respectively.
 After NEVER threatened his plans, Prospect killed most of the Quarks, but NEVER's leader Katsumi Daido destroyed the former's Gaia Memory and killed Prospect with his own Dopant powers.

 Utilizing the Eyes (アイズ, Aizu) Memory, Prospect could transform into the Eyes Dopant (アイズ・ドーパント, Aizu Dōpanto).
 While transformed, he could detect an opponent's next move and counter accordingly and brand victims with eye markings that will kill them should they disobey him.

 Doctor Prospect is portrayed by Jyunichi Haruta.